remix-run/remix/docs/route/should-revalidate.md

 ## `defaultShouldRevalidate`

-By default, Remix doesn't call every loader all of the time.
+By default, Remix doesn't call every loader all the time.
 There are reliable optimizations it can make by default.
 For example, only loaders with changing params are called.
 Consider navigating from the following URL to the one below it:

 - `/projects/123/tasks/abc`
 - `/projects/123/tasks/def`